Effiong Edem becomes the first Nigerian to win the European Cup Womens Table Tennis title - ExBulletin

 Effiong Edem becomes the first Nigerian to win the European Cup Womens Table Tennis title

-36-year-old Nigerian table tennis star Edem Offiong made history as the first Nigerian to win the European Cup Women’s Table Tennis title.
+Nigeria’s second-ranked table tennis star, Edem Offiong made history as the first Nigerian to win the European Cup Women’s Table Tennis title.

 Remarkably, it was also the first European title for the club ASD Quattro Mori Cagliari.

-The elated Offiong, currently ranked 142nd in the world, helped her Italian Quattro Mori Cagliari take the famous win over Hungary’s SH ITB Budaorsi Sport Club in the two-stage final in Budapest.
+The 36-year-old delighted Offiong, who currently ranks 142nd in the world rankings, helped her Italian Quattro Mori Cagliari to the famous victory over Hungary’s SH ITB Budaorsi Sport Club in the two-stage final in Budapest.

 According to reports, the Italian team emerged victorious from both legs, with a 3-2 win in the first match and a 3-0 win in the second match.